DistroHopper39B/NTATV/README.md

 *\*\* Audio plays, but at an extremely low volume.*

 ## Known Issues
-* The IDE driver is buggy on the Apple TV; it was designed for the original Xbox, and it seems seems to have issues on drives larger than 128GB, drives made before about 2004, or SSDs.
+* The FreeLoader IDE driver is buggy on the Apple TV; it was designed for the original Xbox, and it seems to have issues on drives larger than 128GB, drives made before about 2004, or SSDs.
 I'd recommend replacing the drive with a different one for the time being.
 * There seem to be various USB issues, although I don't know if that's related to a hardware fault on my TV or Windows.
 See [Guide#Troubleshooting](Docs/Guide.md#troubleshooting)
 * The boot screen is corrupted when the display is running at certain resolutions.
 This issue will be fixed soon.